 The Cal-Wood Fire started on Oct.
 17, 2020, and raced downwind and downslope through Heil Valley Ranch.
 It consumed 5,000 acres in about five hours.
 In the end, it covered over 10,000 acres with more than half of that on Boulder County owned property (4,400 acres) and conservation easements (1,400 acres).

 Safety Hazards in Closed Areas

-We ask that all visitors be respectful of the closures due to safety hazards in the burn areas and construction equipment at work sites.
+We ask that all visitors remain on trail and be respectful of the closures due to safety hazards in the burn areas.

 Falling trees are a serious hazard.
 While hazard trees have been removed from the trail corridors of open trails (see details below), there are still lots of trees in the closed areas that could fall at any time, especially during windy conditions.
 People also can get injured by stepping into holes left behind after the trees (both trunks and roots) burned and/or fell.

 Flash floods are a real concern in burn areas especially after the soil has absorbed as much moisture as possible from previous storms or snow melt events.
 The severely burned landscape is likely to flood all small and large canyons (depending on where rainfall occurs) and deposit tons of debris and mud in many downstream/downslope areas including the Heil Valley Ranch main trailhead.
 We have seen rain events as small as 0.35 inches in 15 minutes or 0.75 inches in one hour causing alarming flash floods at Heil Valley Ranch.
 We have been lucky because so far the rainstorms have been of short duration.